YoeDistro/yoe-distro/README.md

 1. **broad platform support**: support a range of single board computers (SBC), system on chips (SoC), and system on modules (SOM).
 You should not have to use a different build system for every SBC/SOC/SOM you might choose to use in your products.
+   Rather, one build system should easily support building images for a number of different targets in one build tree.
+Most companies support multiple products with SOCs from multiple vendors, thus the build system should be centered around the user's products and software.
 1. **repeatable**: easy to lock down subprojects (layers) to known versions for repeatable builds
 1. **extendable**: simple to modify and add your own custom software, scripts and tooling.